-Brewer’s yeast and nutritional yeast, both budding yeasts, are nutrient-rich foods with many health benefits.
-They are good for the gut, help boost immunity, increase energy levels, and promote weight loss.
+Brewer’s yeast is a nutrient-rich food with many health benefits.
+This budding yeast is good for the gut and may boost both energy and immunity.
 However, it has some side effects and is not good for everyone.
-Read this post to learn about the pros and cons of eating these yeasts.
+Read on to learn about the pros and cons of eating brewer’s yeast.

-Brewer’s yeast was originally produced as a by-product of beer brewing beer and has a bitter taste.
-Nowadays, it is dried and used as a nutritional supplement [R].
+Brewer’s yeast was originally produced as a by-product of beer brewing and has a bitter taste.
+Nowadays, it is dried and used as a nutritional supplement .

 - S. cerevisiae that was grown on grain